Purp1eW0lf/Blue-Team-Notes/README.md

 ### Scheduled Jobs
 Surprisingly, not many people know about [Scheduled Jobs](https://devblogs.microsoft.com/scripting/introduction-to-powershell-scheduled-jobs/).
-They're not anything too strange or different, they're just scheduled tasks that are specificially powershell
+They're not anything too strange or different, they're just scheduled tasks that are specificially powershell.

 #### Find out what scheduled jobs are on the machine
 ```powershell